ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 ![](/assets/images/sw/rplus1/motion/roboplus_motion_108.jpg)

-Only use for Dynamixels in symmetric positions.
+Only use for DYNAMIXEL's in symmetric positions.
 If there is no symmetrically positioned Dynamixles, do not input anything.
-- Right: Dynamixel IDs for devices on the right side
+- Right: DYNAMIXEL IDs for devices on the right side
-- Left: Dynamixel IDs for devices on the left side
+- Left: DYNAMIXEL IDs for devices on the left side

 ```xml
 <Mirror>